 Each fall all families receive a copy of the Red Book, the PMFS School Handbook and Directory.
-For your convenience the handbook section from 2019-20 is linked here.
+For your convenience review the 2020-21 Red Book here.

 Some of the most commonly referred to sections are highlighted here: